ViGAWorld-FR/ViGAWorld-ViGAPhone/README.md

 ViGAPhone is based on physical modeling synthesis for percussive string and wind instruments, like Pianoteq, but with far more possibilities offered to the user.
 The first version was developed around the piano, but it already includes everything needed to emulate other instruments or create entirely new ones.

-It is already the world’s most advanced software for sound synthesis and piano tuning assistance.
+It is already the world’s most advanced software combining sound synthesis and tuning assistance for pianos and all other instruments.

 ---